Human Pose Estimation Using Machine Learning in Python

 Pose estimation | result

 From the above images, you can observe that the model has correctly classified the pose.
 You can also see the pose detected by the blaze pose model on the right side.
-In the first image, if you observe closely, some of the key points aren’t visible, still, the pose is classified correctly.
-This could be possible because of the visibility of the key points attribute given by the blaze pose model.
+In the first image, some key points aren’t visible if you observe closely, but the pose is still classified correctly.
+This could be possible because of the visibility of the critical points attribute given by the blaze pose model.

 Conclusion

-Pose detection is an active area of research in the field of machine learning and offers several real-life applications.
-In this article, we tried to work on one such application and get out hands dirty with pose detection.
+Pose detection is an active area of research in machine learning and offers several real-life applications.
+In this article, we tried to work on one such application and get our hands dirty with pose detection.
 We learned about pose detection and several models that can be used for pose detection.
 We selected the blaze pose model for our purpose and learned about its pros and cons over other models.
-In the end, we built a classifier to classify yoga poses using the support vector classifier from the sklearn library.
-We also built our own dataset for this purpose which could further be extended easily using more images.
+Ultimately, we built a classifier to classify yoga poses using the support vector classifier from the sklearn library.
+We also built our dataset for this purpose, which could be extended easily using more images.

-You can try other machine learning algorithms instead of SVM too and compare the results accordingly.
+You can also try other machine learning algorithms instead of SVM and compare the results accordingly.

 Thank you.
 Hope you enjoyed reading the article.